BipinNeupane/Face-Detector-AI/README.md

 - Click a clear image of yourself showing your face
 - Give the photo a name (Name of the person who's in the Photo)
 - Save it in ``images/`` folder
-- Run the program and wallah
+- Run the program and voila

 ## Known Issues